 Zacks Eye Clinic (30 Warren St, London W1T 5NF) incorporates Zack Contact Lenses, The Kings Cross Eye Clinic, Eyes For You Opticians and W. Johnson & Sons Opticians.

 In the 19th century, Johnson & Sons were at the forefront of spectacle lens technology and held a royal warrant for the supply of spectacles to Queen Victoria.
-In the 20th Century, Zack Contact Lenses led the profession in research and development of contact lens products and since opening The Kings Cross Eye Clinic in 2006, and merging the companies Jonathan Cohen has won numerous ‘Optician Awards’ including being named ‘Optometrist of the Year’.
-Recently the company was awarded ‘Independent Optician of the Year’ in the ‘2016 Healthcare and Pharmaceutical Awards’.
+In the 20th Century, Zack Contact Lenses led the profession in research and development of contact lens products and since opening The Kings Cross Eye Clinic in 2006, and merging the companies Jonathan Cohen has won numerous ‘Optician Awards’ including being named ‘Optometrist of the Year’ and was recently invited to join the judging panel for the 2019 Optician Awards.

 W. Johnson & Sons (est. 1801)